Leo4j/Collect-ADObjects/README.md

 Collect-ADObjects -Convert -Property pwdlastset,lastlogon,lastlogontimestamp,badpasswordtime,objectsid,samaccountname
 ```

-You can specify a domain to collect for, and a DC to query
+You can specify a domain, and a DC to query

 ```
 Collect-ADObjects -Collect Users -Enabled -Domain domain.local -Server DC.domain.local